-- (4) First-Class Standing: For the purposes of scholarships and awards, First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 3.5, the GPA to be computed on a minimum of ★24 taken during that year, the year to consist of Fall/Winter.
+- (4) First-Class Standing: First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 3.5 on a minimum of ★24 taken during Fall/Winter.
 Students who attend for only one term of Fall/Winter are eligible if they complete at least ★12 with a minimum GPA of 3.5. - (5) Dean's List: This designation is given to students who achieve a GPA of at least 3.7 on a minimum of ★18 in Fall/Winter.
-Students who attend for only one term of Fall/Winter are eligible if they complete at least ★9 with a minimum GPA of 3.7. - (6) a.
-Application for Graduation: Students must apply for graduation on Bear Tracks under "Academics" at (https://www.beartracks.ualberta.ca) by February 1 for Spring Convocation or by September 1 for Fall Convocation. - b.
-Convocation: Students completing degree requirements during the Fall Term or Winter Term will graduate at Spring Convocation; those completing degree requirements during the Spring/Summer will graduate at Fall Convocation.
+Students who attend for only one term of Fall/Winter are eligible if they complete at least ★9 with a minimum GPA of 3.7.